Ph.D. in Clinical Psychology

 The clinical psychology program has been fully accredited by the American Psychological Association since 1959 (APA, Office of Program Consultation and Accreditation, 750 First Street NE, Washington, DC 20002-4242; 202.336.5979).
 This doctoral program receives many applications each year but only selects six to eight full-time students.
 All applications are reviewed by an admissions committee, and those in the final group of approximately 50 applicants are interviewed individually by at least two faculty members and an advanced graduate student.
 As part of the interview process, students are invited to Loyola to participate in a day-long program of activities that includes an orientation, question-and-answer period, opportunities to meet all of the clinical faculty and current graduate students, and a tour of the department and campus.
 Final applicants are strongly encouraged to visit Loyola; however, telephone interviews can be arranged.

 Please see the Student Admissions, Outcome, and Other Data page for more information about our selection process and some characteristics of our current student body and their accomplishments.
 Specifics about the program can be found on the detailed program description page.
+Previous internship placements and employment outcomes can be found here.

 The 55 students in the clinical psychology program represent a diversity of backgrounds, interests and experiences.
 The nine full-time clinical faculty are diverse in gender, cultural and ethnic background, training experiences, and current research, teaching and clinical interests.
 The characteristics and pursuits of our clinical faculty and student body combined with the rich resources of the Chicago area offer a unique opportunity to study a broad spectrum of clinical issues and populations.